 When Telkom Kenya announced a rebrand from Orange Kenya in June 2017, there was a lot of anticipation.
-The new company rebrand isn’t simply a new logo, it involved a strategic overhaul that can completely transform the public perception.
+The company’s rebrand wasn’t simply a new logo, it involved a strategic overhaul that would completely transform public perception.

-Change can be surprising and divisive — especially if it’s a brand you already know and love.
-Probably most customers asked, how will the new logo look like?
+Change can be surprising and divisive especially if it’s a brand you already know and love.
+Most clients probably wondered what the new logo would look like.
 What about the typography?
-And how will the colour palette tie in with everything else?
-It’s all very exciting.
+And how would the colour palette tie in with everything else?
+It’s all very exciting!

-With the period rebranding from Orange and an investment of Sh 5 billion on the network service upgrade, Telkom Kenya got an increase in its customer share by a million people in six months.
+The period of rebranding from Orange Kenya involved an investment of Ksh 5 billion on the network service upgrade.
+From this, Telkom Kenya got an increase in its customer share by a million people in six months.

-Telkom rebranding and improved internet service made the brand to appeal to its customers, considering the huge category of its target buyer persona use social media that require internet connectivity.
+Telkom’s rebranding alongside improved internet service made the brand even more appealing to its customers.
+Furthermore, the huge category of its target buyer use social media, which requires internet connectivity.

-According to Telkom Kenya CEO, Aldo Mareuse, the important shift in Telkom’s strategic rebrand was informed in response to a need of reaching out to varied customer segments with the right products and solutions, reflecting current market dynamics.
+According to Telkom Kenya CEO, Aldo Mareuse, the strategic shift via Telkom’s rebrand was in response to a need to reach out to varied customer segments with the right products and solutions, reflecting current market dynamics.

-Aldo Mareuse adds that the company had not reached its potential and was lagging behind its peers — they have transformed the company from changing their company culture, network expansion, the launch of customer-centric products and innovation.
+Aldo Mareuse adds that the company had not reached its potential and was lagging behind.
+They have transformed the company by changing their company culture, network expansion, the launch of customer-centric products and incorporating innovation.

 Brief History of Telkom Kenya

-Established in April 1999, Telkom Kenya was among the top telecommunications operator in Kenya.
+Established in April 1999, Telkom Kenya was among the top telecommunications operators in Kenya.

-Telkom has built a strong, consumer-centric ethos that is they are committed to providing innovative, accessible and simple communications solutions that are convenient for customers communication needs.
+Telkom has built a strong, consumer-centric ethos, they are committed to providing innovative, accessible and simple communication solutions that are convenient for customers communication needs.

 Telkom Kenya Logo

-Telkom’s branding came with a new logo that is intended to portray the brand and feel that was reflected in all of Telkom’s shops and offices.
+Telkom’s rebranding came with a new logo intended to portray the new feel that was reflected in all of Telkom’s shops and offices.

-As the design is all about user-centred, understanding people and how they respond to design.
-This has been a step in building customers experience and reputation of world famous brand.
+The design is all about a user-centred experience, understanding people and how they respond to design.
+This has been a step in building customers experience and reputation of the world-famous brand.

 In getting consumers to identify the brand, Telkom Kenya adopted a multi-pronged marketing approach.

-So, this involved engaging with consumers from personal interactions, to public market visits, to shopping centres, schools, and colleges.
+So, this involved engaging with consumers from personal interactions, public market visits, shopping centres, schools, and colleges.
 The reaction from the target audience was a success.

-This was considered as a springboard to building the brand audience through merge design and the predictable human behaviour.
+This was considered a springboard in building the brand audience through merging design and predictable human behaviour.

-According to the psychology of colour, yellow means optimistic and it is considered to be such a rapid moving colour.
+According to the psychology of colour, yellow means optimistic and is considered a rapid moving colour.

-As yellow is the most noticeable of all colour by the human eye, often it is used to grab the attention.
+As yellow is the most noticeable of all colours by the human eye, it is often used to grab the attention of an audience.

 In addition, turquoise is associated with calmness and growth.
 Turquoise also has the energy that yellow transmits, becoming an appealing colour in branding.

-Turquoise also is also linked with trustworthy, creating a sense of security to consumers seeking reliable services.
+Turquoise is also linked with a sense of trustworthiness, creating a sense of security to consumers seeking reliable services.

-Branding is not limited to having a logo in a consistent manner and the right colour swatch.
-It’s about ensuring that the brand message is in of all communications material.
+Branding is not limited to only having a logo in and the right colour swatch.
+It’s about ensuring that the brand message is in all communications material.